 Some see meaningful coincidences as synchronicity signs from the universe.
 Others discount such occurrences as random events with logical explanations.
 In reading this, consider that people often resist ideas that break their established belief system.

 My thinking on synchronicity tends to align with that of Bernard D. Beitman in that everyone and everything is connected by an invisible network.
 And that unobserved “energetic information” is exchanged via this network.
-Some of us, possible those living intuitively, pick up the signs and signals more so than others.
+Some of us, possibly those living intuitively, pick up the signs and signals more so than others.

 It’s really up to you.
 Opening your channels to intuitive thinking and accepting synchronicity as signs means loosening restrictions of prejudice and stilling the noise of logic.